 You can add Critical Illness Cover for an extra cost when taking out Life Insurance or Decreasing Life Insurance.
 It could pay out a cash sum if you’re diagnosed with or undergo a medical procedure for one of the specified critical illnesses that we cover, and you survive for 14 days from diagnosis.
-Some types of cancer are not included and to make a claim for some illnesses, you need to have permanent symptoms.
-For example, you can make a claim for kidney failure if you require permanent dialysis, and you can claim for strokes if your symptoms last at least 24 hours.
+We cover many types of cancer, heart attack and stroke.
+However, some types of cancer are not included and to make a claim for some illnesses, you need to have permanent symptoms.

 What additional benefits are included if I buy Decreasing Life Insurance?

-The additional benefits of buying Decreasing Life Insurance include Free Life Cover between the exchange of contracts and completion of your property purchase.
-You will also get Accidental Death Benefit while your application is processed – for cover in the event of accidental death – as well as Terminal Illness Cover, which pays out if your have a life expectancy of less than 12 months.
+The additional benefits of buying Decreasing Life Insurance include Free Life Cover between the exchange of contracts and completion of your property purchase (or if in Scotland, from when you complete missives for your chosen property until the date of entry).
+You will also get Accidental Death Benefit while your application is processed – for cover in the event of accidental death – as well as Terminal Illness Cover, which could pay out the full amount of cover if you have a life expectancy of less than 12 months.